davi-souza2001/ApiFrota/README.md

 ## API

-Create a API object
+### Create a API object
--[] Install dependeces `npm i express nodemon cors axios`
+ - Install dependeces `npm i express nodemon cors axios`

 ## frontend

-- [] Fetch consuming our API backend
+-  Fetch consuming our API backend
+- Create an API to be read without a front